kyleaupton/typed-electron-ipc/README.md

 # type-safe-ipc

 This package provides a type-safe solution for IPC in Electron.js, ensuring that the communication between the main and renderer processes is reliable and consistent.
-By using shared types, this package helps you avoid runtime errors and mismatches in parameters and return types.

 ## Philosophy

 In Electron.js development, importing Node.js modules into the renderer process is generally discouraged due to potential security risks.
 This package employs a "shared" module approach, where you define the type of an IPC channel within a shared module that can be bundled into either the main or renderer process.
-This approach ensures that when defining the IPC channel's handler in the main process and consuming the IPC channel in the renderer process, the parameters and return types are type-safe, providing robust communication.
+This approach ensures that the type of the IPC channel and it's handler implementation are not coupled together, meaning you can easily import that IPC definition into either process.

 ## Example

-Here's a complete example
+Here's a abstract example.
+For complete examples, see [the examples directory.](./examples)

 ### Shared IPC channel type definition (`shared/readFile.ts`)